 Combine these ingredients and put 'em in the can.
-Shove the can into the chicken's you know what, and get ready to grill!
+Insert the can into the chicken and get ready to grill!

-I've made lots of beer can chickens, and never had a tip-over accident using just a can.
-Never used one of those fancy can holders, but I would if I had one.
-If you are
+I've grilled and smoked lots of chickens on cans, and never had a tip-over accident.
+I haven't used one of those fancy can holders, but I would if I had one.

-If you have a beer can chicken beer can holder, just put the can in the holder and the holder in the chicken and the chicken in the grill.
-Did you follow that?
+If you have a platform to hold the can securely, put the can in the holder and the holder in the chicken and the chicken in the grill.

 With the chicken positioned in the grill, close the lid and wait it out.
 Try not to check the chicken too often.
 Every time the lid is opened up, you can figure on adding ten minutes to the cooking time.

-The chicken will take from 1-1/2 to 3 hours to cook, depending on the temperature of the grill and the impatience of the griller.
+The chicken will take from 1-1/2 to 3 hours to cook, depending on the temperature of the grill and the impatience of the chef.
 (Remember what I said about opening up the lid?)
-The thigh needs to reach 175 degrees Fahrenheit to be done.

 Once the can is out, let the finished beer can chicken rest for 10 to 15 minutes, then dig in.
 The flavor, the moistness, and the crispy skin all join together to make this chicken dish a real people pleaser!